gooooloo/bits-reader-writer/README.md

 # bits-reader-writer

-A lightweight util to streaming read/write bits from given `char` array.
+A lightweight util to streaming read/write bits from/to given `byte` array.

 ## usage
 Include `bits_reader_writer.h` in your source code, then use like this: